"Sometimes the only way to truly understand is to understand you can not understand."

 “Then…do you think it would be possible for us to adopt her?”

-All of the Quorilaxians gaped down at me in disbelief for several seconds.
+All of the Quorilaxians gaped down at me in disbelief for several seconds, with the occasional glance at one another, as if looking for someone else to know the right thing to say.
 Of course, Zar was the first to break the stunned silence.
 “Us, Ryan?
 I do not remember you discussing this with me.”

 “You’re probably right.
 What a stupid idea.”

-“I’ve never been more sure about anything in my life.
+“I’ve never felt more sure about anything in my life.
 Why wouldn’t I be?”

 “What about you?”
 I pointed out.
 “They killed your father.”